Gay Cape Town – Fun, Friendly and Unique.

 O’Two Hotel – “Travel Proud” certified with a perfect location.

-Cape Town offers gay visitors a variety of options that blend style, comfort, and inclusivity to suit all budgets and preferences.
+Cape Town offers gay visitors a variety of options to suit all budgets and preferences.
+Here’s out top choices based on our last visit:

-- Set in the vibrant De Waterkant district, The Grey Hotel is a boutique gem that places you right in the heart of Cape Town’s LGBTQ+ nightlife.
-Its rooftop bar offers stunning views of Table Mountain, making it a perfect spot for evening drinks before heading to nearby gay-friendly venues like Crew Bar or Pink Panther.
+- Set in the De Waterkant district, The Grey Hotel is a boutique offering, right in the heart of Cape Town’s LGBTQ+ nightlife.
+Head to the rooftop bar and enjoy superb views of Table Mountain before a night on the town.

 - De Waterkant is also home to some stunning condos and penthouse apartments with high-end amenities, private pools and housekeeping services.

-- For those seeking a touch of luxury, The Capital Mirage Hotel offers modern studios and apartments on the edge of De Waterkant.
-Its rooftop bar and gym provide upscale amenities, while its slightly quieter location balances convenience with tranquility.
+- For those seeking a touch of luxury, The Capital Mirage Hotel has modern studios and apartments on the edge of De Waterkant, with a great onsite gym, perfect for a pre-beach work-out.

-- If you prefer a more intimate setting, Cactus House is an LGBTQ+-friendly guesthouse located near the city centre.
+- If you prefer amore intimate stay, Cactus House is an gay guesthouse located close to the city centre with friendly staff and great attention to details.

 - For budget-conscious travellers, 91 Loop Boutique Hostel in the city centre offers a trendy and affordable stay.
-Its mix of dorms and private rooms makes it accessible to all, and its proximity to Bree Street means you’re never far from great food and busy bars.
+It has a mix of dorms and private rooms.
+Located close to Bree Street’s great food and busy bars.

 - Finally, if you want a sea view, try the Clifton Neighbourhood.
-This residential area is home to some of the best seafront vacation rentals, offering sweeping ocean views and clifftop locations.
+This residential area is home to some of the best seafront vacation rentals, with sweeping ocean views and clifftop locations.

 Gay Map of Cape Town